 Early Enrollment Opportunities

-Youngstown State University offers programs that provide additional academic challenges to high school students who have demonstrated college readiness.
-The program allows qualified high school students to experience college-level course work, supplement their high school curriculum, enjoy special interests and accumulate college credit.
+Youngstown State University offers programs that provide additional academic challenges to 7th - 12th grade students who have demonstrated college readiness.
+The programs allow students to experience college-level course work, supplement their high school curriculum, enjoy special interests and accumulate college credit.
 Course work may be applied toward a program at Youngstown State University or may be transferable.
 Students who plan to continue at YSU after graduation from high school must reapply to YSU and provide a final high school transcript to the Office of Admissions.
 These programs include:

 College Credit Plus